 Holistic Health Assessment

-The UFIT Health Screen is a contemporary holistic health assessment that will help us find out if there are any health risks that you need to be aware of.
-It will help you understand how to get the most from your body via exercise
+The UFIT Health Screen is a contemporary holistic health assessment that will help us find out if there are any health risks that you need to be aware of, and it will help you understand how to get the most from your body through exercise.

 What Are The Benefits?

 - We can create an accurate assessment of your current health status and identify opportunities to improve your wellbeing.